axal25/SecureApplicationPractices/README.md

 1. right-click `target` folder or open in terminal `cd ~/IdeaProjects/SecureAppPractices/target$ `
 2. `java -jar SecureAppPractices-0.0.1-SNAPSHOT.jar`
 3. Swagger api is available at [API](http://localhost:8080/swagger-ui.html#/course-controller)

+### To run Front
+1. First of all you need to have npm installed.
+On linux run: curl -sL https://deb.nodesource.com/setup_10.x | sudo -E bash - sudo apt install nodejs
+2. Cd into folder where package.json is.
+3. Run 'npm install'
+4. Run 'npm run serve', if you are using local backend, then run 'npm run serve -- --port 3000' where 3000 can be replaced with any other port except for 8080.

 ### How to Github: